brnco/DPOE-N-Workshop_IntroCLI-AVTools/README.md

 ffmpeg is one of the most important and widely-used software projects on earth - it’s the backbone of Netflix and Facebook streaming services, as well as VLC. ffmpeg helps people stream, transcode, and investigate audiovisual media files.

-To install, type these commands into Terminal, hitting enter after each individual command

 #### Mac

 `brew install avpres/formulae/ffmpeg --with-openjpeg --with-rubberband --with-tesseract`